Challenging Times

-Challenging Times was a television quiz show for teams representing higher education institutes in Ireland, both those in the Republic of Ireland and those in Northern Ireland.
+Challenging Times is a television quiz show for teams representing higher education institutes in Ireland, both those in the Republic of Ireland and those in Northern Ireland.
 It was televised by Raidió Teilifís Éireann (RTÉ) from 1991 to 2001, sponsored by The Irish Times, and presented by Kevin Myers, then a columnist with that newspaper.

 The programme used a quizbowl format similar to that of University Challenge in the United Kingdom (Similar to the short-lived Australian version of University Challenge, the only difference is that the starter questions are worth five points, as opposed to ten on University Challenge), which is itself a licensed version of the College Bowl format popular in the United States.
 Each year, 16 teams qualified for the televised knockout stages, with two teams of three competing in each programme up to the final.

 Production

 Filming locations included RTÉ's Studio 1, the lecture theatre of St. Vincent's University Hospital and University College Dublin's O'Reilly Hall.

 The programme was cancelled after the 2001 series, at a time when RTÉ was in financial difficulties.

 The final of that series was postponed at short notice and an episode of The Simpsons was broadcast instead.